 You continue to scroll down and select shipping options.
 For the most part, I always used flat rate shipping boxes or the padded flat rate envelope.
 The USPS will ship these boxes directly to you if you don’t have time to go in and pick them up yourself.
 If an item is smaller, you can choose regular priority mail.
 I still offered flat rate shipping options if possible so I’m not limiting myself to the lower 48 states.
 Shipping to Alaska and Hawaii is very expensive!
 You will also choose here if you only ship domestically or internationally.
 Some people are scared to do this because once it leaves the US, you cannot track it.
 I always ship internationally.
 It’s a risk, but I’ve actually had more issues with losing packages domestically than I did internationally!

-Final Steps – You will then finish up your shipping information and if you choose to create an exclusion list of where you won’t sell to.
-If you did “extras” for your listings, or you went over the amount of free listings eBay gives you, your fees will be included at the bottom to review before you hit the button to list your item.
+You will then finish up your shipping information and if you choose to create an exclusion list of where you won’t sell to.
+If you did “extras” for your listings, or you went over a number of free listings eBay gives you, your fees will be included at the bottom to review before you hit the button to list your item.
 You can also preview your listing, or save it and come back later to finish the listing.
 And of course, cancel the listing.

 So, there you have it!
+You’ve completed the tutorial on how to List Your First Item on eBay.
 The step by step instruction on how to register for eBay and set up your first listing.
 Are you on eBay already?
 Are you a buyer or seller?
 What was your best or worst purchase or item sold?